City of London: Historic buildings

-Fire bombing and post-World War II redevelopment have meant that the city, despite its history, has fewer intact historic structures than one might expect.
+Fire, bombing and post-World War II redevelopment have meant that the city, despite its history, has fewer intact historic structures than one might expect.
 Nonetheless, there remain many dozens of (mostly Victorian and Edwardian) fine buildings, typically in historicist and neoclassical style.
 They include the Monument to the Great Fire of London ("the Monument"), St Paul's Cathedral, the Guildhall, the Royal Exchange, Dr. Johnson's House, Mansion House and a great many churches, many designed by Sir Christopher Wren, who also designed St Paul's.

-2 King's Bench Walk and Prince Henry's Room are notable historic survivors of heavy bombing of the Temple area, which has largely been rebuilt to its historic form.
+Prince Henry's Room and 2 King's Bench Walk are notable historic survivors of heavy bombing of the Temple area, which has largely been rebuilt to its historic form.
 Another example of a bomb-damaged place having been restored is Staple Inn on Holborn.
 A few small sections of the Roman London Wall exist, for example near the Tower of London and in the Barbican area.
 Among the twentieth-century listed buildings are Bracken House, the first post World War II buildings in the country to be given statutory protection, and the whole of the Barbican and Golden Lane Estate.

 The Tower of London is not in the city, but is a notable visitor attraction which brings tourists to the southeast of the city.
 Other landmark buildings with historical significance include the Bank of England, the Old Bailey, the Custom House, Smithfield Market, Leadenhall Market and St Bartholomew's Hospital.
 Noteworthy contemporary buildings include a number of modern high-rise buildings (see section below) as well as the Lloyd's building.